SpartnerNL/laravel-excel-docs/3.1/architecture/README.md

 ## Introduction

 When using a package in your application, it's good to understand how the package functions behind the scenes.
-Understanding the behind-the-scenes will make your feel more comfortable and confident using the maximum potential of the tool.
+Understanding the behind-the-scenes will make you feel more comfortable and confident using the maximum potential of the tool.

 The goal of this page is to give you a high-level overview of how Laravel Excel works.